Black Shadow of the Vincent/Falls on a Triumph line

 Mike Nicks: Associate Producer

-Mike is a former editor of Classic Bike and Classic Racer magazines, and covered MotoGP racing for the Guardian, the Observer and Independent newspapers in London.
+A former editor of Classic Bike and Classic Racer magazines, Mike has covered MotoGP racing for the Guardian, the Observer and Independent newspapers.

 He is the co-author of John Surtees’ autobiography, My Incredible Life on Two and Four Wheels and executive producer of the 2017 documentary John Surtees: One of a Kind, for Yesterday TV, broadcast September 2017.

 Vincent’s only daughter, Deirdre, grew up close to her father; firstly in Stevenage and then London, witnessing first-hand the highs and lows of his career.
 Her former husband, Robin Vincent-Day, is an expert on the marque and assisted Vincent during the 1970s to develop his rotary-engine project.

 Their son, Philip Vincent-Day, preserves the archive and heritage of his grandfather and his motorcycles.
 He is an Associate Producer of SpeedisExpensive.